Return of the Wild Horses

-Return of the Wild Horses is the most important in-situ conservation project organized by Prague Zoo.
+Return of the Wild Horses is an in-situ conservation project organized by Prague Zoo.
 Its aim is to increase the numbers and genetic diversity of Przewalski's horses in their native habitat in Mongolia.
 Resuming previous similar European projects, Return of the Wild Horses transports and reintroduces captive-bred wild horses into large nature reserves in Mongolia, the project also provides material support to Mongolian rangers who protect and monitor the herds in Great Gobi B Strictly Protected Area.
 Through yearly transports of horses from the Czech Republic starting in 2011, Zoo Prague managed to increase the population of wild horses in Khomyn Tal by 34 animals.